Who's Will Samson?

 It’s the reason I earned a PhD in Sociology.
 It’s the reason I became a Board Certified Life Coach.
 It’s the reason I help guide the efforts of Common Change, a group experimenting with alternative models of philanthropy.
 For the same reason, I serve on the Board of Directors of the Center for Environmental Leadership, a global organization promoting religious responses to our environmental crises.
 It’s the reason I’m involved in community gardening efforts in my adopted hometown of Lexington, KY and why I love to grow and serve good food to people.

 If you need to read a resume, go to my LinkedIn profile.
 You’ll find that I have served as the Executive Director of a global non-profit, the CEO of a dot-com company and an Assistant Professor of Sociology at Georgetown College.
 I started my professional life in electoral politics, working on over thirty campaigns throughout the American Southeast.
 I wrote some books and book chapters on social justice, and Oxford published my dissertation research on the changing face of American Evangelicalism.
+If you are interested in my academic contributions, here is my CV.

 But, aside from being remembered as a loving husband, father, friend and community member, the only line I want on my gravestone is this: “He helped people help people.”